 By Jennifer Welsh

-The study was published Jan.
-23 in the journal Brain.
+The study was published today (May 1) in the Journal of Neuroscience.